universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

 This section you will create jobs from default templates and attempt to repair/convert them, or design them from scratch.
 Each exercise will have a number of errors and a description of what the template was meant to do.

-Each Exercise should start by you creating a new job from the template, copying the default job script into a new script and correcting issues.
+Each Exercise should start by you creating a new job from the template (path: `/mnt/shared/public/workshops/HPC-Workshop/exercise2/templates/`), copying the default job script into a new script and correcting issues.

 8. SGE to SLURM SMP

-    - Template: `SGE-SLURM-OpenMP`
+    - Template: `slurm_openmp`
     - Description:
         A simple multithread python execution

 1. SGE to SLURM MPI

-    - Template: `SGE-SLURM-MPI`
+    - Template: `slurm_mpi`
     - Description: A Simple 2 proc MPI job.

 1. No Route

-    - Template: `SGE-SLURM-wget`
+    - Template: `slurm_wget`
     - Description: A simple Job to fetch some files from the web.

         <details>